FrankerFaceZ/FrankerFaceZ/README.md

 Licensed under the Apache License, Version 2.0.
 See LICENSE.

-FrankerFaceZ Doesn't Work After Twitch Site Update
+Issues After Twitch Website Update
 ==================================================

 Starting around Nov 15 2017, the Twitch "Legacy" site is no longer available.
-FrankerFaceZ does not work with the new Twitch site yet.
+FrankerFaceZ does not work completely with the new Twitch site yet.

 Although the changes look small to the casual observer, there have been major changes behind the scenes (changed js framework from